DevOpsTribe/congruit/README.md

 ## Prerequisites
 1. GO
 2. a stockroom.
 You can take as example the stockroom present in this repo.
-Please create symlink from stockroom/workplaces/foo to stockroom/workplaces_enabled/foo if you want apply the workplace "foo" during congruit execution
+Please, create symlink from stockroom/workplaces/foo to stockroom/workplaces_enabled/foo if you want apply the workplace "foo" during congruit execution

 ## Usage
 1. `git clone https://github.com/lucky-sideburn/congruit.git`